8 Best Practices to Promote Electricity Safety at Work

 Before anyone touches an energized component, you should be able to answer yes to a few simple questions:

-- Do we know every energy source, including stored energy?
+- Do we know every source, including stored energy?

 - Do we have the right locks, tags and devices on hand?